 Do you think you will do better by saving $210 per month?

 It will take you only 38 years.

-And, what will you do if you are disabled in a year with no policy?
+And, what will you do if you are disabled with no policy?

 Let’s say you only have that $210 to save, well, you need an annual return (over 10 years) of 40% each year.
 That is just not going to happen unless you are extremely speculative with your money.

 The math doesn’t work.
 Taking a modified policy is the right choice.

 This is the reason why you need to take a modified policy.
 You don’t know when you will be disabled.
 Additionally, it takes a very long time to save that money, if you even can.

 Here is a succinct illustration, which shows your options if you accept or do not accept a modified disability insurance policy.
 All points to accept.